silvacms/documentation/source/silva/buildout.rst

    $ python2.4 bootstrap.py --buildout-profile profiles/simple-instance.cfg

 This will create some files, most importantly one called ``buildout.cfg`` in your Buildout tree.
-It's going to be your Buildout configuration file, which control what you want install, and how.
-Refer to :ref:`extending-and-customising-your-installation` to learn how to extend it.
+This is your Buildout configuration file, which control what you want install, and how.
+Refer to :ref:`extending-and-customising-your-installation` to learn how to extend your Buildout.

-After this you can run the installation:
+After this run the installation:

 .. code-block:: sh

    $ ./bin/buildout

-After this the command ``bin/instance`` will be available.
+Now the command ``bin/instance`` will be available.
 It will let you start and use Silva: :ref:`starting-creating-silva-site`.

 Available profiles
 ~~~~~~~~~~~~~~~~~~